nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * The user is required to supply one of `article`, `job`, `note` from the option of `[article / job / note]` or `[article / job]`.
 For example, `view article`, `list note`.
 * The `INDEX_NUMBER` is the interger index of a article/job/note to be saved, deleted, or edited from a saved article list, or a saved note list or a saved job list.
 It is of format `delete article INDEX_NUMBER`, `save job TASK_NUMBER`.
 * `EXTRACT` represents a string that can be composed of multiple words that you wish to add to an existing note, job or article.
 For example, `addinfo article INDEX_NUMBER EXTRACT`.
+* Note that if the input from the user is a valid command followed by arbitrary input, the programme will just ignore the arbitrary input and execute the valid command.
+For example, a command like `view article ls;dgljfg` will only read `view article` and ignore the gibberish command that follows the valid part.

 #### Asking for help with valid commands : `help`